Your four-legged friend means the world to you. Trust us, we get it.

-That's why when your beloved fur baby starts vomiting out of nowhere it can be worrying.
+That's why it can be worrying when your beloved fur baby starts vomiting out of nowhere.

-You make sure they are fed the best food available, monitor their health, and do everything you can to keep them out of harm's way... so why are they throwing up?
+You feed them the best food available, monitor their health, and do everything you can to keep them out of harm's way... so why are they throwing up?

-In this article, we'll explain the multitude of reason why your cat may be vomiting as well as let you know when it's time to take your feline friend to the vet.
+In this article, we'll explain the multitude of reasons why your cat may be vomiting and let you know when it's time to take your feline friend to the vet.

-Not all vomiting should be cause for total panic, but it's important for pet owners to know when they should act quickly as vomiting is often a sign that something more serious needs to be addressed.
+Not all vomiting should be cause for total panic.
+However, it's important for pet owners to know when they should act quickly, as vomiting is often a sign that something more serious needs to be addressed.